hbostanchi/Cryptocurrencies/README.md

 ## Challenge Summary

+## Objectives
+The goals for this challenge are for you to:

+- Prepare the data for dimensions reduction with PCA and clustering using K-means.
+- Reduce data dimensions using PCA algorithms from sklearn.
+= Predict clusters using cryptocurrencies data using the K-means algorithm form sklearn.
+- Create some plots and data tables to present your results.
 ### Data Preprocessing
 In this section, we had to load the information about cryptocurrencies from the provided CSV file and perform some data preprocessing tasks.
 The data was retrieved from CryptoCompare